golden-vcr/frontend/README.md

 dev-server proxy configuration in [`vite.config.ts`](./vite.config.ts), any requests made to `/api/*` will be proxied to `https://goldenvcr.com/api/*`, with the appropriate headers injected to prevent CORS errors.

+## Deployment

+Once the frontend app is built, it's deployed to an S3-compatible `frontend` bucket in DigitalOcean Spaces.
+Before you can deploy the app, you'll need to write a `deploy.env` file containing the environment variables required in [`deploy.js`](./deploy.js): if you've cloned the [terraform](https://github.com/golden-vcr/terraform) repo alongside this one, simply open a shell in the root of that repo and run `terraform output -raw frontend_s3_env > ../frontend/deploy.env`.

+Once you have a valid `deploy.env` file, simply run `npm run deploy` to make a new build and deploy it to [goldenvcr.com](https://goldenvcr.com).